How to Build a Diversified Investment Portfolio (Plus 5 Examples)

 4. Harry Browne's Permanent Portfolio

-Harry Browne was an author and investment advisor who developed the permanent portfolio investing strategy.
+Harry Browne was an author and investment advisor who developed the Permanent Portfolio.

 The portfolio is made up of equal parts long-term U.S. Treasury bonds (like TLT), short-term U.S. Treasury bills (like SGOV), U.S. stocks (like VTI), and gold (like GLD).